cmcoffee/go-snuglib/README.md

 func File(l_file_flag int, filename string, max_size_mb uint, max_rotation uint) (err error)
 ```
 Opens a new log file for writing, max_size is threshold for rotation,
 max_rotation is number of previous logs to hold on to.
+Set max_size_mb to 0 to
+disable file rotation.

 #### func  Flash